ippontech/blog-usa/posts/ethereum-development-tips.md

 7. [Dai](https://makerdao.com): Dai is a stablecoin i.e. an ERC20 token which price is stable and equal to the value of the USD.
 It is the only stablecoin where users do not need to trust a centralized instance.
 Implementing it on a decentralized application means a user balance value will not fluctuate.

 ![Etherscan](/images/2018/09/blockchain-interns-12.png)
-8. [Etherscan](https://etherscan.io/): Etherscan is a “Blockchain explorer”, providing you with all the informations you want about a wallet, contract, or a transaction on the blockchain!
+8. [Etherscan](https://etherscan.io/): Etherscan is a "Blockchain explorer”, providing you with all the informations you want about a wallet, contract, or a transaction on the blockchain!
 You just need to give it an address to look at.

 ![ZeppelinOS](/images/2018/09/blockchain-interns-13.png)
 9. [ZeppelinOS](https://zeppelinos.org): We were on the brink of using ZeppelinOS, a development platform with a clear promise : easily upgradable smart contracts with the help of proxy contracts.